 I'd always recommend keeping cats inside the boat at night, or when you head to shore.
 I've seen so many stories of boat cats going missing, it's just not worth the risk.

 🌎 I live in a remote place where cellular connection is poor

 If you're remote with little connectivity, there's no perfect solution, but a GPS tracker that relies on a cell network is clearly not a good choice here.

 If you're looking for a backup option for a supervised pet who doesn't stray far, you can try an RF based tracker like the TabCat.
-If you'd prefer to use GPS then you'll need to spend more money on something like the Spot Trace.
+If you'd prefer to use GPS then you'll need to consider something powered by satellite internet like the Spot Trace.

 I have the TabCat, an AirTag and an OLAS Crew Tracker for Kevin.
 I found the TabCat to be very reliable in terms of short-distance tracking, but the quality of the device isn't very good and the plastic of the handset deteriorated within a year.